hjelfman/hjelfman.github.io/_posts/draft2024-03-04-books.md

 see above.

 - writing a woman's life

+this is a book in part about gender roles and how they shape the way a woman tends to view her life; it is also about the traditional "lifecycle" of a woman in a way that is both antiquated due to the perpetual adolescence demanded of us and the dissolution of gender roles overall. it's from a different time but still holds some wisdom.

 - i know why the caged bird sings

+america's history is closer than we think.

 - the closing of the american mind

 - moby dick
 - journal of a solitude
 - any other city